 For a psychopath show, there aren’t too many murder scenes in this anime.
 Some characters, sometimes, often reject their intentions in order to kill these people for any reason.
 Sometimes too, it seems, once again, like they sell its own gimmick.
 This is like some kind of “Breaking Bad” type of characters where everybody in this show always breaks badly.
 They break badly in a logical way because there is so much backstory on them.
 So, some of the characters have their intention to be able to reach their ego.
 The more the story progress, it’s kind of similar to that show.
 When one person fails, everything will end or vice versa.
 But, a continuous reflection who should we sympathize.

 The ending is natural.
 No more than happy and even bad ending.
 It seems like it’s hard to explain how the ending is.
-Meanwhile, Ezόla studio is a new studio and “Happy Sugar Life” is their first anime project.
+Meanwhile, Ezόla is a new studio and “Happy Sugar Life” is their first project.
 The visual combines some impressions of happiness like “this is got to be a high-school girl slice of life show”.
 But, it’s always taking you into a dark place like when you were in Satou’s apartment.
-It contains a lot of violence besides there isn’t much content murder in it.
+It contains a lot of violence besides there isn’t much murder content in it.
 In addition, there are many very disturbing moments not for everyone will be able to endure.
 The sensitive and serious themes make this anime not recommended for people who are too sensitive.
 I also like the glitch-style concept they carry.

 I love the opening song.
 It’s taking me back with Ho-kago Tea Time’s “NO, Thank You!” but edgier yet still catchy.
 Kana Hanazawa as Satou was so great in this anime.
 A great talent when casting one character with many personalities.
-She is known for her out-of-characters type characters.
+She is known for her out-of-character type characters.
 She always carries a “yandere” type of character but doesn’t often cast as cute characters.
 The ending song is just as memorable as the opening song.
 But, I like it because it’s more into feeling, kindness, and smoothly.
 Misaki Kuno as Shio also managed to bring her character to full performance.

 “Happy Sugar Life” is a love story full of all kinds of abnormalities.
 It combines with many elements such as psychological, horror, thriller, drama, dark, and etc. This is also far from the word “bad” because it’s just another average anime that sells a few gimmicks in it.
 I love the art for a new studio.
 Characters that are a bit complex when the story progresses forward.
 The soundtrack with the glitchy effects just making it hard for you to survive.
 At least, this is not recommended for those of you who don’t like many disturbing or slightly explicit scenes.